-- Infectious disease and pandemics
+- infectious disease and pandemics

-- Immune-mediated inflammatory diseases
+- immune-mediated inflammatory diseases

 Every two minutes someone is diagnosed with cancer and more than 160,000 people die each year from cancer in the UK.

 Cancer immunotherapy is one of the most significant recent scientific breakthroughs in medicine following the discovery that T cells can be harnessed to protect from tumour development and disease progression.
 Our immunology and immunotherapy research is focused on defining optimal T-cell specificities and functions and using this information to inform design of novel T cell-based therapies and cancer vaccines.